-Chris received B.S. and M.S. degrees in Psychology at Illinois State University.
-He then completed a Ph.D. and two Postdoctoral Research Fellowships at Washington University in St. Louis.
-He is currently an Assistant Professor of Cognitive Psychology and the director of the Memory and Cognition (MAC) Lab at The University of North Carolina at Greensboro.
-His primary research interests are in memory, event cognition, metacognition, and cognitive aging.
-He is currently pursuing projects in all of these areas and would be delighted to talk with bright motivated students about research opportunities in his lab.
+Chris is a first generation college graduate who earned an A. A. degree at Black Hawk College, and B.S. and M.S. degrees at Illinois State University.
+He completed his Ph.D. training and two Postdoctoral Fellowships at Washington University in St. Louis.
+He is an Assistant Professor of Psychology and the director of the Memory and Cognition (MAC) Lab at The University of North Carolina at Greensboro.
+His primary research interests are in memory, cognitive aging, and metacognition.
+He is pursuing projects in all of these areas and would be delighted to talk with bright motivated students about research opportunities in his lab.

 Sydney is a third-year graduate student in the Memory and Cognition Lab.
 She completed her B.S. in Psychology at Grand Valley State University in Grand Rapids, Michigan.
 Sydney is broadly interested in studying memory and attention, especially in the aging population.
 She is currently studying how older and younger adults differ in their ability to separate and integrate information across episodes in memory.
 To relax, she practices yoga and goes thrift shopping.